ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The laboratory felt emptier than ever when I returned.
 My monitoring systems tracked Marcus's continued progression toward the Intelligence Horizon, each data point confirming what I already knew with terrible certainty.
 Within days, perhaps hours, he would make the same choice as everyone else, leaving me truly alone in a world that had moved beyond my comprehension.

 I tried to focus on my research, to find some final angle I hadn't explored, some last desperate intervention that might save him.
 But the equations blurred before my eyes, the data streams becoming meaningless noise as I waited for the inevitable.

-The alert came at 3:47 AM.

-I stared at the monitoring display, my hands frozen over the interface.
-The neural activity patterns were unmistakable—Marcus had crossed the Intelligence Horizon threshold.
-The point of no return had been reached.

-For a moment, I couldn't breathe.
-Then I was running, my enhanced reflexes carrying me through the empty streets faster than any baseline human could move.
-But even as I ran, I knew it was too late.
-I had seen this pattern too many times before.

-Marcus's apartment door stood open when I arrived.
-I found him in his living room, seated in the same chair where we had spoken hours earlier, but everything about his posture and expression had changed.
-His eyes held that distant focus I had learned to dread, and his lips curved in the faint smile of transcendent peace.

-He looked at me without recognition, as if I were a stranger who had wandered into his private moment of revelation.

-"Marcus," I whispered, but he had already turned away, his attention fixed on something I could not see.

-I was alone.